Welcome to Numisology!

 —struck by Maxentius

-Rome, 310-311
+Roma, 310-311

-obv.- IMP C MAXENTIVS PF AVG; laur bust r
+obv.- IMP C MAXENTIVS P F AVG; laur bust r

 rev.- VICT[ORIA] AVG N; Victory standing right, handing globe to seated Maxentius; REQ in ex